Archive for July, 2012

 The one that kills me every time is when I see a guy on a motorcycle but the helmet is on his arm, not his head.
 You can just see the family at the morgue after a big accident.
 Yes that’s Ernesto, I know his elbow anywhere.
 A family outing is when they load 5 plastic chairs in to the back of a pick up truck and go for a ride, with the family sitting in the chairs.
 Definitely a couple fries short of a Happy Meal.

 Trust me when I tell you, things are just different.
 The pharmacies sell almost all the drugs over the counter, even Viagra.
+Generic Viagra is what I am currently using instead of a brand pill.
+The quality of erectile dysfunction treatments is identical, as well as safety recommendations, warnings, contraindications and possible side effects.
+The only difference I could find so far is the price.
 When I tell my clients this, I can see the wife in the back seat bouncing up and down with excitement like a little kid on the way to the ice cream store.
 And, they have injections for everything.
 EVERYTHING!
 Doesn’t matter what the problem is, the pharmacist pulls out a big needle, sticks it in your ass, and sends you on your way.
 All fixed up!

 They put Ketchup on sandwiches and salads, not just eggs like Canadians.
 I actually met a woman the other day that puts Mustard on her sandwiches.
 I asked her to marry me.
 Beers and sodas don’t come in 6 packs or 24 pack cases, they are always sold individually.
 Eggs are not refrigerated, because they are so fresh, and you will never taste anything better in your life.

 Limes are sweet and Oranges are sour, and Lemons do NOT grow in Costa Rica, and nobody knows why.
 Yet there are fruits you have never seen anywhere else in the world.
 It’s a Margarita lover’s paradise.